Ray Cooper: Career

-In the 1980s, Cooper continued to record and tour periodically with Elton John.
+Throughout the decade Cooper continued to record and tour periodically with Elton John.
 In 1986, he joined John's touring band for the Tour De Force (tour) concerts in Australia with the Melbourne Symphony Orchestra, augmenting Jody Linscott, who was the band's percussionist on the rest of John's world tour.

 Cooper showed up on Christine McVie's self-titled solo album in 1984.
 In 1985, Cooper appeared on both Mick Jagger's She's the Boss album and Bill Wyman's Willie & The Poor Boys.
 Also in 1985, Cooper performed as percussionist for a number of artists during the charity event Live Aid.
 In 1997, he guested with Bill Wyman's Rhythm Kings for Struttin' Our Stuff.

 In every tour during 1990, Eric Clapton and the band played "Sunshine of Your Love", which then flowed into a short one-minute drum solo by Steve Ferrone (drummer for Clapton's band on the tour), then into a seven-minute percussion solo by Cooper on the tambourine, congas and gong.
 On 16 January 1992, he played percussion for Clapton's instalment of the MTV Unplugged television series.

-During 1994 and 1995 Face to Face tours with Billy Joel, and during Elton John's tours in 1995, Elton John played "Saturday Night's Alright for Fighting", which then flowed into a solo by Cooper on percussion.
+During 1994 and 1995 Face to Face tours with Billy Joel, and during Elton John's tours in 1995, John played "Saturday Night's Alright for Fighting", which then flowed into a solo by Cooper on percussion.
 In the 1995 "Evening With Elton John and Ray Cooper" tour, the two men performed in Argentina, Brazil, Colombia, Venezuela and Costa Rica, where John performed a solo set, then was joined by Cooper on percussion for the second half of the show.
-On 15 September 1997, Cooper was the principal percussionist along with Phil Collins at the Music for Montserrat fund raiser concert in Royal Albert Hall.
+On 15 September 1997, Cooper was the principal percussionist along with Phil Collins at the Music for Montserrat fund raiser concert at the Royal Albert Hall.
 Cooper was part of the band at the Concert for George, the memorial concert for George Harrison, held at the Royal Albert Hall in 2002.
 He contributed to the tribute concert for Jim Capaldi in January 2007.
 He worked on Katie Melua's album Pictures (2007).

 Film work

 Towards the end of the 1980s, Cooper got involved in film as a musician, actor and producer.
 His work in film production included work for HandMade Films, which was owned by his friend George Harrison.

 Cooper has played small roles such as the preacher in Robert Altman's feature film Popeye (1980) starring Robin Williams and Shelley Duvall.
-He has performed music in several of Terry Gilliam's productions, appearing on-screen in quirky roles like the technician who swats the beetle at the beginning of Gilliam's 1985 film Brazil and as the functionary whispering in the ear of Jonathan Pryce's Right Ordinary Horatio Jackson character in 1989's The Adventures of Baron Munchausen.
+He has performed music in several of Terry Gilliam's productions, appearing on-screen in quirky roles like the technician who swats the beetle at the beginning of Gilliam's 1985 film Brazil (1985), and as the functionary whispering in the ear of Jonathan Pryce's Right Ordinary Horatio Jackson character in 1989's The Adventures of Baron Munchausen.
 He appeared in the Concert for Cascara in the 1985 film Water, and appears as a street commercial for The Zero Theorem.